Extended warranties are very expensive.

 Your Camry Hybrid already has a long warranty on the hybrid-related parts.
 I owned a Ford Fusion Hybrid for 9 years and close to 80,000 miles.
 Besides oil changes, tire rotation (and replacement of all four one time), and rear brakes (rusted), there was no other maintenance needed.
 Just bought a Ford Fusion Energi (PHEV), and wouldn't consider an extended warranty.

-Avid user of forums on a variety of interests - financial, home brewing, F-150, PHEV, home repair and more.
-Enjoy learning and passing on knowledge.
+Avid user of forums on variety of interests-financial, home brewing, F-150, PHEV, home repair, etc. Enjoy learning & passing on knowledge.
+It's PRINCIPAL, not PRINCIPLE.
+I ADVISE you to seek ADVICE.